by-jp/www.byjp.me/content/photos/instagram/2d5ajyvagneg3uqplx4ndariey/index.md

 - DifferentPerspective
 - patterns
 ---
-An unusual shot of the bridge for sure, but the Fort underneath, run by the National Parks service, was surprisingly fun to walk around — and what views\!
+An unusual shot of the bridge for sure, but the Fort underneath, run by the National Parks service, was surprisingly fun to walk around — and what views!

 [DifferentPerspective](/tags/differentperspective) [patterns](/tags/patterns)